 Water the plant every two to three weeks, whenever the soil is dry, and give it plenty of light.
 Cacti thrive in full sun.
-Simply add a lamp with a fluorescent bulb to your desk.
-A lamp timer ensures that your cactus or succulent receives the additional light even when the office is closed.
+Add a lamp with a fluorescent bulb to your desk.
+A lamp timer ensures that your cactus or succulent receives additional light even when the office is closed.
 The most difficult part of growing a cactus or succulent on your desk is convincing your coworkers that they do not need to water your plant for you when you are on vacation.
 The most common death cause for cacti and succulents is overwatering.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus